shahidsa07/tv-adsync-admin/README.md

 ### 4. Run the Application

-Start the development servers.
-The `npm run dev` command now starts two processes in parallel:
+Start the development server.
+The `npm run dev` command starts a single server process that handles both the Next.js application and the WebSocket connections.
-1. The Next.js web application.
-2. The WebSocket server for real-time communication.

 ```bash
 npm run dev